-Never try to lift a heavy pellet stove on your own.
+Never try to lift a heavy appliance on your own.
 This goes for both installing and moving.
 Most units weigh hundreds of pounds and can lead to severe injuries.

 Everything from sprains and strains to broken bones if a unit falls on you can be hazards that can occur when trying to move a stove on your own.

 Only use approved pellets for your specific stove.
-Most pellet stoves use standard sizes and compositions of pellets, but to be on the safe side, only use the pellets recommended by your unit’s manufacturer.
+Most units use standard sizes and compositions of pellets, but to be on the safe side, only use the pellets recommended by your unit’s manufacturer.

 Using improper pellets could lead to feeding issues from the hopper, potentially leading to a fire and damage to your stove.
 If you use the wrong pellets, even if they seem to be burning properly, you might be throwing away money because the unit isn’t operating as efficiently as it could be.

-As with any home appliance, you’ll want to consider the warranty of any pellet stove you’re planning to purchase.
+As with any home appliance, you’ll want to consider the warranty of any appliance you’re planning to purchase.
 A warranty can be the difference between wasted money and warm, cozy heat throughout the colder seasons.

-In virtually all cases, a pellet stove manufacturer will provide at least a one-year warranty, but some offer longer terms.
+In virtually all cases, the manufacturer will provide at least a one-year warranty, but some offer longer terms.
 Keep in mind that the vast majority of manufacturer warranties only cover things like faulty parts, so don’t count on a warranty if you damage your unit.

 On the other hand, many manufacturer’s or sellers offer the option of an extended warranty, which can ensure your unit is replaced for years to come due to faults in the manufacturing process, yet still, others will sell an extended warranty that covers accidental damage.

 Do you really need that extended warranty?